kartikey3525/MERN-website/README.md

 This website is designed to not only provide valuable information about the firm but also to engage visitors through an intuitive interface and seamless functionality.

-- [Installation]:

-you need an latest react native cli enviroment to run this app , then just go to the root of the app and run these cmd in 1 terminal 'cd server' and 'nodemon server.js' , then open 2 terminal and run 'cd client' and 'npm run dev' and click on link in this terminal while pressing ctlr to redirect to the site on your web browser .
+Installation :

+To run this app, follow these steps:

+Ensure you have the latest React Native CLI environment installed.
+Open a terminal and navigate to the root directory of the app.

+1. Start the server:
+cd server
+nodemon server.js

+2. Open a second terminal and start the client: cd client npm run dev

+In the terminal where the client is running, press Ctrl and click the link provided to open the site in your web browser.